rabbitmq/cluster-operator/docs/proposals/implemented/20200310-crd-spec-configurability.md

 ## Status

 This KEP has already been implemented.
+Different from what's outlined in this KEP, we had to define some custome types instead of using `appsv1.StatefulSet` directly.
 For updated implementation details, refer to [PR #175](https://github.com/rabbitmq/cluster-operator/pull/175).

 ## Table of Contents